peteroupc/Numbers/docs/PeterO.Numbers.EContext.md

     public static readonly PeterO.Numbers.EContext CliDecimal;

-An arithmetic context for the .NET Framework decimal format (see [&#x22;Forms of numbers&#x22;](PeterO.Numbers.EDecimal.md)), 96 bits precision, and a valid exponent range of -28 to 0.
+An arithmetic context for the .NET Framework decimal format (see[&#x22;Forms of numbers&#x22;](PeterO.Numbers.EDecimal.md) ), 96 bits precision, and a valid exponent range of -28 to 0.
 The default rounding mode is HalfEven.
-(The "Cli" stands for "Common Language Infrastructure", which defined this format as the .NET Framework decimal format in version 1, but leaves it unspecified in later versions.)
+(The  `"Cli"`  stands for "Common Language Infrastructure", which defined this format as the .NET Framework decimal format in version 1, but leaves it unspecified in later versions.).

 ### Decimal128